izdwuut/jekyll-json-api-tutorial/README.md

 A tutorial for creating a JSON api in Jekyll.
 Thanks to great help of maintainers of Jekyll, it's now hosted on the official Jekyll docs.

 This repository contains source code that you'll write during the tutorial.
+It uses an action to deploy to `gh-pages` branch.